 We set up our research consultancy to work in collaboration with clients, helping them to deal with the challenges impacting their brands.
-The first few examples here cover some recent work in our key specialist areas of Brand Positioning, Trend Research, Ethnographic Activity, and Brand Positioning; followed by a wide selection of work that outlines a range of ‘quick hit or deep-dive’ case histories…
+The first few examples illustrate our key specialist areas of Brand Positioning, Trend Research, Ethnographic Activity and Brand Positioning; followed by a wide selection of other activity that outlines a range of ‘quick hit or deep-dive’ case histories…

 • Trend Research (Comptoir des Cotonniers)

 With over twenty years experience in trend research for a very wide variety of brands, we always enjoy working on trend analysis and trend forecasting projects.
 An example being for Comptoir des Cotonniers.
 In liaison with their agency in San Francisco, we conducted desk and retail sector trend research in the UK and France alongside a range of ethnographic in-home interviews & accompanied shopping, alongside depth interviews with industry experts inc bloggers, authors and fashion journalists.
 (We also lecture at the London College of Fashion).
 That project ended with ideation workshops run in liaison with their US/Japanese/EU teams, and was recently followed up by additional insights work with the Paris and Tokyo teams.